How to delete a service in Windows

 - Left-click on that service and press delete on the keyboard

-Using Third Party Software To Remove Windows Services
+Method 3 – Using Autoruns Software to Remove Windows Services (Free, Easy)

-This method is probably the easiest from them all.
-All you need to do is to download the popular software Autoruns, which is freely available from Microsoft.
+This method is probably the easiest of the three.
+All you need to do is to download the free software from Microsoft called Autoruns.
 The program is portable which means that it does not need to be installed after unpacking.
-Run autoruns.exe.
+Run autoruns.exe after downloading.

 The program lists everything that gets started during Windows start.
 Locate the Services tab at the top and click it.
-All first and third party services are listed here by default.
+All 1st- and 3rd-party services are listed here by default.

-Perform the removal operation again, this time it should work.
-The entry is removed from the services listing immediately on success.
+Perform the removal operation again; this time it should work.
+The entry is removed from the services listing immediately.